tmalsburg/chamois/README.md

 Chamois is a Python application that aims to make eye-tracking experiments on reading behavior as easy as possible.
 The focus is on stimulus presentation and recording of user responses.
 Chamois doesn’t support any particular eye-tracker out of the box.
 But it is relatively easy to make it work with any eye-tracker that has a Python API.
 A simple demo experiment for TRACKPixx3 trackers is linked below.
 Via PyGaze most other eye-tracker could be used as well.

-**Current status:** I wrote Chamois for my own lab and share it without any warranty.
-It seems to work pretty well, but definitely still has some rough edges.
+**Current status:** Chamois is work in progress.
+I wrote it for my own lab and share it without any warranty.
+It seems to work pretty well, but definitely has some rough edges.
+If you’re interested in using it, feel free to contact me first to discuss it.

 **Key features:**
 - Chamois is inspired by Ibex: Configuration and data format are similar but much simpler.